abarsky/hello-world/README.md

-A repository where ideas and resources are stored and shared to discuss things with other members of the github community
+This is a repository where ideas and resources are stored and shared to discuss things with other members of the github community.